How Much Water Should You Drink with Creatine?

 The Risks of Inadequate Hydration with Creatine

-Below are some common issues caused by poor hydration:
+Here are some of the problems that can be caused by poor hydration:

-2. Bloating and Digestive Discomfort: Without adequate water, creatine may cause bloating or stomach upset.
+- Bloating and Digestive Discomfort: Creatine without adequate water is capable of causing bloating or stomach upset.

-3. Reduced Performance: Even mild dehydration can negatively affect physical and mental performance.
+- Reduced Performance: Even mild dehydration can impair physical and mental performance.

-4. Kidney Stress: While creatine is safe for most people, dehydration can increase the strain on your kidneys, as they work harder to filter out waste products.
+- Kidney Stress: Creatine is safe for most, but it can place additional strain on your kidneys if you’re not well-hydrated because they’ll have to work harder to filter out the waste products.

 Factors That Affect Water Requirements